NSO-developer/nso-gitbook/administration/installation-and-deployment/system-install.md

 If NSO aborts due to failure to allocate memory, NSO will produce a system dump by default before aborting.
 When starting NSO from a non-root user, set the `NCS_DUMP` environment variable to point to a filename in a directory that the non-root user can access.
 The default setting is `NCS_DUMP=ncs_crash.dump`, where the file is written to the NSO run-time directory, typically `NCS_RUN_DIR=/var/opt/ncs`.
 If the user running NSO cannot write to the directory the `NCS_DUMP` environment variable points to, generating the system dump file will fail, and the debug information will be lost.

 </details>

+{% hint style="info" %}
+Some older NSO releases expect the `/etc/init.d/` folder to exist in the host operating system.
+If the folder does not exist, the installer may fail to successfully install NSO.
+A workaround that allows the installer to proceed is to create the folder manually, but the NSO process will not automatically start at boot.
+{% endhint %}

 ### Step 5 - Set Up User Access <a href="#si.setup.user.access" id="si.setup.user.access"></a>